 - Grant your account full control permissions on the WinSxS directory:

 - You can now compress files in the WinSxS directory using the compact command.
 Because some of the files can be used by Windows, you need to specify the

 /ioption.
 Otherwise, compression will stop at the first locked file (in Windows 10, you can use more advanced LZX compression):

 compact /s:"%WINDIR%\WinSxS" /c /a /i *

-- Change the WinSxS directory owner back to TrustedInstaller
+- Restore the owner of the WinSxS directory back to TrustedInstaller:

 icacls "%WINDIR%\WinSxS" /setowner "NT SERVICE\TrustedInstaller" /t